mucsci-students/2025fa-420-TheBlackHatters/README.md

 The Problem: We wanted to write maintainable code with good organization, and also build and test components easily so we could divide our tasks among team members.

-The Solution: The MVC model fixed our problem.
-With this method we modularized our project into three sections.
-This made development easier and faster as teammates could work on diffrent modules.
-This method also forced use to organization our code.
+The Solution: The MVC pattern addressed our problem.
+With this approach, we modularized the project into three sections.
+This made development easier and faster as teammates could work on different modules.
+This approach also forced us to organize our code.

 **2: Singleton**